n0t-Me/dnsProxy/README.md

 Pretty simple right :D

+## Docker

+You can set up this proxy very quickly with `docker` just grab the `docker-compose.yml` file and run:

+- `docker compose up` (depending on your environment you may need root privs)

 ## Setting up the server

 I assume you have node.js and redis already installed if not [this may help you](https://www.google.com) :)